ElmerDivi/ElmerDivi.github.io/Readme.txt

 http://poetsofthefall.com/

 Content:
-Pretty poems of Poets of the Fall poetsofthefall.com
+Pretty poems from Poets of the Fall

-To try (for Linux):
->Configure apache
->Place this folder (say YourFolder) in /var/www/html/
->Go to your web browser and type in the following in the url: localhost/YourFolder/Thunderstone.html
+Checkout the repository 'AmadoFurniturePractice' for setup instructions